brgillis/SHE_Validation/doc/prog_psf_res_interp.rst

 **NOTE:** This program is not yet implemented.
 This documentation represents the intended functionality.

-This program performs the PSF Residual interpolated validation test, T-SHE-000001-PSF-res-star-pos, which validates requirement R-SHE-PRD-F-100.
+This program performs the PSF Residual interpolated validation test, T-SHE-000003-PSF-res-interp-star-pos, which validates requirements R-SHE-CAL-F-030 and R-SHE-PRD-F-090.
 This tests checks if the residuals of modelled PSFs compared to stars not used for the fit are consistent with expectations.

 Running the Program on EDEN/LODEEN